zhengang-zhong/DRMPC_nonlinear_system_via_linearization/README.md

 ## Abstract

 Model predictive control (MPC) is an effective approach to control multivariable dynamic systems with constraints.
-Most real systems are however affected by plantmodel mismatch and process uncertainties, which can lead to closed-loop performance deterioration and constraint violations.
-Methods such as stochastic MPC (SMPC) have been proposed to alleviate these problems; however, the resulting closed-loop state trajectory might still significantly violate the prescribed constraints if the real system deviates from the assumed disturbance distributions made for the controller design.
+Most real dynamic models are however affected by plant-model mismatch and process uncertainties, which can lead to closed-loop performance deterioration and constraint violations.
+Methods such as stochastic MPC (SMPC) have been proposed to alleviate these problems; however, the resulting closed-loop state trajectory might still significantly violate the prescribed constraints if the real system deviates from the assumed disturbance distributions made during the controller design.
 In this work we propose a novel data-driven distributionally robust MPC scheme for nonlinear systems.
-Unlike SMPC, which requires the exact knowledge of the disturbance distribution, our scheme decides the control action regarding the worst distribution from a distribution ambiguity set.
+Unlike SMPC, which requires the exact knowledge of the disturbance distribution, our scheme decides the control action with respect to the worst distribution from a distribution ambiguity set.
 This ambiguity set is defined as a Wasserstein ball centered at the empirical distribution.
-The favorable results of this control scheme are verified with nonlinear mass-spring and CSTR case studies.
+Due to the potential model errors that cause off-sets, the scheme is also extended by leveraging an offset-free method.
+The favorable results of this control scheme are demonstrated and empirically verified with a nonlinear mass spring system and a nonlinear CSTR case study.

 ## How to Run Experiments